RedisLabs/redislabs-docs/content/rs/clusters/monitoring/nagios-plugin.md

 ---

 {{<banner-article>}}
-The Redis Enterprise Software Nagios plugin has been retired.
+The Nagios plugin has been retired as of Redis Enterprise Software version 7.2.4.
 {{</banner-article>}}

 The Redis Enterprise Software (RS) Nagios plugin enables you to monitor the status of RS related